Bifurcations of highly inclined near halo orbits using Moser regularization: Numerical Results

-The butterfly orbit family is a well-known class of periodic orbits catalogued in the JPL Periodic Orbit Catalogue~\cite{vaquero_poincare_2018}.
-These orbits share several characteristics with halo orbits, including a vertical geometry, close proximity to the light primary, and extended coverage of the polar region~\cite{grebow_multibody_2008}.
-Recently, butterfly orbits in the Saturn-Enceladus system have been proposed as candidate science orbits for a mission to Enceladus due to their coverage of the south polar plume region, which is of high scientific interest because of its active geysers~\cite{boone_approach_2024}.
-In the literature, butterfly orbits have been primarily studied in the Earth-Moon system, where they arise through a period doubling bifurcation of the $L_2$ halo family~\cite{howell-campbell_three-dimensional_1999,whitley_earth-moon_2018}.
+The butterfly orbit family is a well-known class of periodic orbits cataloged in the JPL Three-Body Periodic Orbit Catalog.
+These orbits share several characteristics with halo orbits, including a vertical geometry, close proximity to the light primary, and extended coverage of the polar region,~\cite{grebow_multibody_2008}.
+Recently, butterfly orbits in the Saturn--Enceladus system have been proposed as candidate science orbits for a mission to Enceladus due to their coverage of the south polar plume region, which is of high scientific interest because of its active geysers,~\cite{boone_approach_2026}.
+In the literature, butterfly orbits have been primarily studied in the Earth--Moon system, where they arise through a period-doubling bifurcation of the $L_2$ halo family,~\cite{howell-campbell_three-dimensional_1999}.

-By continuation in the Moser regularized rescaled Hamiltonian $\hat{H}_\mu$, we obtain the following charaterization of the butterfly orbits: \begin{enumerate} \item In the Hill's problem, the butterfly family arises as a doubly symmetric orbit from a period doubling bifurcation of the vertical collision orbit at energy level $h\approx-1.02$. \item Under perturbation to the CR3BP, the butterfly family emerges as a symmetric orbit from the period doubling bifurcation of the collisional $L_2$ halo orbit. \end{enumerate} Figure~\ref{fig:bif-graph-butterfly} shows the bifurcation diagrams of the butterfly family in the Saturn-Enceladus CR3BP and in Hill's problem.
-In both systems, the butterfly family emerges from a period-doubling bifurcation of either the collisional $L_2$-halo or vertical collision family, where the Floquet multipliers change from elliptic-elliptic (stable) to elliptic-negative hyperbolic (unstable).
+By continuation in the Moser regularized rescaled Hamiltonian $\hat{H}_\mu$, we obtain the following characterization of the butterfly orbits: \begin{enumerate} \item In the Hill's problem, the butterfly family arises as a doubly symmetric orbit from a period-doubling bifurcation of the vertical collision orbit at energy level $h\approx-1.02$. \item Under perturbation to the CR3BP, the butterfly family emerges as a symmetric orbit from the period-doubling bifurcation of the collisional $L_2$ halo orbit. \end{enumerate} Figure~\ref{fig:bif-graph-butterfly} shows the bifurcation diagrams of the butterfly family in Hill's problem and in the Saturn--Enceladus CR3BP, with numerical data for selected orbits given in Table~\ref{tbl:data-hill} and Table~\ref{tbl:data-butterfly}, respectively.
+In both systems, the butterfly family emerges from a period-doubling bifurcation of either the collisional $L_2$ halo or vertical collision family, where the Floquet multipliers change from elliptic-elliptic (stable) to elliptic-negative hyperbolic (unstable).
 The butterfly branch itself begins with elliptic-positive hyperbolic type and evolves in the direction of decreasing Hamiltonian energy.
 The family then undergoes a fold bifurcation, after which the energy increases.
 In both systems, the Floquet multipliers transition to elliptic-elliptic type right after the fold, then immediately transition through a secondary Hopf bifurcation to four complex conjugate multipliers.